holochain/holochain/docs/specs/src/hwp_4_formal.md

 In Holochain every app defines a distinct, peer-to-peer, encrypted network where one set of rules is mutually enforced by all users.
 This network consists of the peers running the app, who participate in routing messages to each other and validating and storing redundant copies of the application's database.

 Holochain operates different sub-systems, each of which functions on separate workflows and change models.
 Even though Holochain functions as a common underlying database on the back-end, the workflows in each sub-system each have different input channels which trigger different transformational processes.
-Each workflow has distinct structural bottlenecks and security constraints.
+Each workflow has distinct structural bottlenecks and security constraints, which permits parallel execution of workflows within each subsystem, even in subsystems which define workflows that cannot be parallelized.

-Discrete Workflows in separate sub-systems:

-1. **Distributed Application:** Apps are compiled and distributed into WebAssembly (WASM) code bundles which we call a DNA.
-Data integrity is enforced by the validation defined in an app's DNA, which is composed of data structures, functions, and callbacks packaged in Zomes (short for chromosome) which function as reusable modules.
-3. **Local Agent State:** Represented as changes to an agent's state by signing new records, using their private key, to a local hash chain of their action history called a Source Chain.
+1. **Local Agent State:** Represented as changes to an agent's state by signing new records with their private key, and committing them to a local hash chain of their action history called a Source Chain.
 Initial chain genesis happens upon installation/activation, and all following changes result from "zome calls" into the app code.
-4. **Global Visibility of Local State Changes:** After data has been signed to a Source Chain it gets published to a Graphing DHT (Distributed Hash Table) where it is validated by the peers who will store and serve it.
+2. **Global Visibility of Local State Changes:** After data has been signed to a Source Chain it gets published to a Graphing DHT (Distributed Hash Table) where it is validated by the peers who will store and serve it.
 The DHT is continually balanced and healed by gossip among the peers.
-5. **Network Protocols:** Holochain instantiates the execution of app DNA on each node under the agency identified by the public key, transforming code into a collective networked organism.
+3. **Network Protocols:** Holochain instantiates the execution of app DNA on each node under the agency identified by the public key, transforming code into a collective networked organism.
 An agent's public key ***is*** their network address, and is used as the to/from target for remote zome calls, signals, publishing, and gossip.
 Holochain is transport-agnostic, and can operate on any network transport protocol which a node has installed for routing, bootstrapping, or proxying connections through NAT and firewalls.
+1. **Distributed Application:** Apps are compiled and distributed into WebAssembly (WASM) code bundles which we call a DNA.
+Data integrity is enforced by the validation defined in an app's DNA, which is composed of data structures, functions, and callbacks packaged in Zomes (short for chromosome) which function as reusable modules.
+Installation and activation state of these bundles is managed by a runtime container.

-### Some notes on terminology:
+### Some notes on terminology

 #### Biological Language